Down, Pentagram, Warbeast, haarp, Philly Photo Review

 All photos by Blow The Scene Senior Staff Photographer, Dante Torrieri (Useless Rebel Imaging)

-Tags: 914 Pictures, Bobby Liebling, Bruce Corbitt, Dante Torrieri, Down, Electric Factory, haarp, Housecore Records, Jimmy Bower, Kirk Windstein, Last Days Here, Metal, MPI Home Video, Pantera, Pat Bruders, Pentagram, Pepper Keenan, Philip Anselmo, Rigor Mortis, rock, sludge, Sundance Selects, Warbeast
+Tags: 914 Pictures, Bobby Liebling, Bruce Corbitt, Dante Torrieri, Down, Down, Electric Factory, haarp, haarp, Housecore Records, Housecore Records, Jimmy Bower, Kirk Windstein, Last Days Here, Metal, MPI Home Video, Pantera, Pat Bruders, Pentagram, Pentagram, Pepper Keenan, Philip Anselmo, Rigor Mortis, rock, sludge, Sundance Selects, Warbeast, Warbeast